flowroute/flowroute-numbers-ruby/README.md

 	puts response

 Add any of the following TelephoneNumbersController methods after `tnc = FlowrouteNumbers::TelephoneNumbersController.new()`, but before `puts response`.
 If you do not want to invoke a specific method, comment out that method's lines with `#`.

-Click each link to see more information about that method.
+The Controller contains the following methods:

 *	[`purchase`](#purchaseno)
 *	[`listAccountTelephoneNumbers`](#listnumbers)